BlameByte/StarterFaucet/README.md

 Updates
 =============

-There are still things planned so expect updates over time, any issues suggestions feel free to make a request here, see the "Plans" below for planned features.
+There are still some ideas I have but I am not sure when or if they will be included, any issues or suggestions feel free to make a request here.

 Plans
 =============

-There are some planned features which will be emerging soon, which will hopefully provide you with more options as well as more customizability.
+I am not sure when (or even if I will) next update this project, but I do have some plans which could be possible in the future.

 * More API Providers, this is something which is a high priority, especially if it enables additional cryptocurrencies.
 * Allow a leaderboard of top donations, this would allow the top donators to be listed automatically.